GispoCoding/PTVfdw/README.md

 to that, running a scheduled job executing ptvupdate function takes around 20 minutes.
 Naturally the performance would get much better if the area of interest would be smaller.

+If you wish to delete a plpgsql function you have created earlier (e.g. kunnatupdate), just run `DROP function kunnatupdate();`.

 ## Scheduling without plpgsql functions

 The usage of plpgsql functions is not necessary.
 If you wish, you can also alter the SQL commands directly into the